whatever60/CAMII_dev/README.md

 ./data_transform.py process_bmp -i <input_dir> -o <output_dir>
 ```

-Images in the output directory will come in groups of 3:
+Images in the output directory will have 4 subdirectories with the following files:
+1. `<output_dir>/red_rgb/<plate_barcode>.png`: the picture taken with red light.
-- `<barcode>_gs_red.png`, the picture taken with red light in grayscale.
+2. `<output_dir>/red_grayscale/<plate_barcode>.png`: the picture taken with red light in grayscale.
-- `<barcode>_rgb_red.png`, the picture taken with red light.
+3. `<output_dir>/white_rgb/<plate_barcode>.png`: the picture taken with white light.
-- `<barcode>_rgb_white.png`, the picture taken with white light.
+4. `<output_dir>/white_rgb/<plate_barcode>.png`: the picture taken with white light in grayscale.

-We only convert the red light images to grayscale and this is what we use for colony detection.
+You can visually inspect these pictures to assess data quality, but by default the following detection pipeline only uses the grayscale images under red lights.

 #### Plate metadata

-Prepare a csv file with these columns for each plate:
+Prepare a csv file with these columns for each plate (order does not matter and additional columns are allowed though not used):

-`barcode group num_picks_group num_picks_plate`

-This is useful for picking a given number of colonies from a group of plates while limiting the number of colonies picked from each individual plate.
+- `barcode`: Plate barcode.
+- `pick_group`: "Picking group" that the plate belongs to.
+During colony selection steps (see below), optimized picking is performed once for each group.
+- `num_picks_group`: Number of colonies to pick from each group.
+- `num_picks_plate`: The maximum number of colonies selected from individual plates.
+This is a constraint for picking optimization and useful when we want to make balance picking across plates. -1 indicates no limit.

 #### Config file